North Carolina Traffic Pleas

 - Prayer for Judgment Continued (PJC)

-A PJC is a finding of guilt without a judgment being entered.
+A PJC is a North Carolina drivers ONLY remedy.
+It is a finding of guilt without a judgment being entered.
 You are admitting guilt but since no judgment is entered in the record you technically haven't received a conviction and no points (either insurance points or DMV points) are assessed.
 This is North Carolina's version of Deferred Adjudication used in other states.
 Note that your ticket does not disappear; it is reported to the NC DMV and it will show up on your record.
 However, you will not be penalized provided that:

 - Your speed was less than twenty-five mph over the limit.